-I will not change the way I dress, or act, in the sense that I’m not going to stop wearing cute clothes, or bad taste t shirts, or change my fundamentally dorky personality to fit in.
-If people think badly of me for those things then that’s ok.
-It doesn’t make me any less of a knowledgeable tabletopper, or an unworthy gaming opponent if I wear a dress instead of a t shirt, or giggle like a maniac at dumb jokes, and it’s not hurting anyone.
-Just like I respect and don’t judge others for how they choose to dress or behave if it’s not harmful or nasty to anyone.
-We might not necessarily click or get on like a house on fire.
+I won’t change the way I dress or act, in the sense that I’m not going to stop wearing cute clothes or change my fundamentally dorky personality to fit in.
+If people think badly of me for those things then… okay!
+I know it doesn’t make me any less of a knowledgeable tabletop gamer, or an unworthy gaming opponent if I wear a dress instead of a t shirt one day, or giggle like a maniac at silly jokes.
+I respect others for how they choose to dress or behave if it’s not harmful to anyone.
+We may not necessarily click or get on like a house on fire on a personal one-to-one level.
 And that’s ok, that’s normal.
-You don’t always like someone just because they’re into the same stuff as you, and that’s also ok.
-As long as you’re being respectful to each other and not singling out and deliberately offending or harming a particular person.
+You don’t always get on with another person just because they’re into the same stuff as you, you might not be their cup of tea and vice versa.
+You can just be respectful toward one another and go about your lives.

 I love the holiday season, and I loooooove buying people presents.
 I am a just a little bit of a master gift finder and an Internet shopping sleuth.
 This is the time of year I thank myself for all those random screenshots I took to remind me of a person or a store.
 I have a very good long-term memory and ridiculous attention to detail; I will remember a little thing that someone mentioned in the past, or perhaps something they looked at six months ago but couldn’t afford.
 I like to think I get to know people well enough to know what they’d like to receive.